nehajain17/WeatherApp/README.md

 ## Implementation

-Dropdown in the center of the screen enables to get current weather information for listed cities On selecting a city, the data is displayed
+Dropdown in the center of the screen enables to get current weather information for listed cities.
+On selecting a city, the data is displayed.
-On click of Forecast button, a modal(popup) opens to display the line chart for the weather forecast of 15 hours App component includes logic for displaying current weather information for selected city Forecast component includes the line chart depicting forecast of 15 hours Created 2 adapters to convert JSON data to the corresponding created model for current weather and forecast APIS Used rxjs to get data from Openweather API
+On click of Forecast button, a modal(popup) opens to display the line chart for the weather forecast of 15 hours.
+App component includes logic for displaying current weather information for selected city.
+Forecast component includes the line chart depicting forecast of 15 hours.
+Created 2 adapters to convert JSON data to the corresponding created model for current weather and forecast APIs.
+Used rxjs to get data from Openweather API.
 The data fed to line chart is obtained using rxjs.

 ## Future Enhancements

-UI Enhancements
+1. UI Enhancements
-Support of Fahrenheit for temperature
+2. Support of Fahrenheit for temperature
-Had planned to add animation based on current weather Make appropriate model properties instead of properties in received data 100% code coverage, test cases not written for forecast component, adapters Http interceptor to be used to add query parameters/headers to REST APIs Use cache to store weather and forecast data and refresh it after 10 minutes
+3. Had planned to add animation based on current weather
+4. Make appropriate model properties instead of properties in received data
+5. 100% code coverage, test cases not written for forecast component, adapters
+6. Http interceptor to be used to add query parameters/headers to REST APIs
+7. Use cache to store weather and forecast data and refresh it after 10 minutes

 ## Development server